-Last Thursday we marked the one year anniversary of Billy Graham’s passing, the culmination of a remarkable life and legacy.
-This March, the BGC Archives pauses to commemorate the beginnings of Rev. Graham’s evangelistic ministry as a fledgling undergraduate preacher at Wheaton College in 1941.
+Next week will mark the five year anniversary of Rev. Billy Graham’s passing on February 21, 2018.
+This month, in remembrance of his remarkable life and legacy, Buswell Library Archives & Special Collections commemorates the beginnings of Billy Graham’s evangelistic ministry as a fledgling undergraduate preacher at Wheaton College in 1940.

 During Billy Graham’s time as a student at Florida Bible Institute (1937-1940), Alma Toff Edman, mother of then-interim president of Wheaton College, V. Raymond Edman, heard Graham preach at a local service.
 Impressed, she told her son Elner Edman and his friend Paul Fischer about the young preacher and urged that they hear him too.
 The two men invited Graham with them as a caddy for a round of golf.
 Similarly impressed with his passion for ministry and gift for speaking, they urged him to attend Wheaton College after graduating from FBI, to add a liberal arts education to his Bible and homiletics training.
 Graham applied to Wheaton and was accepted, starting on September 19, 1940.Continue reading